-Shell Shock is one soldier’s story of coping with the symptoms which can lead to Post Traumatic Stress Disorder.
+Shell Shock is one soldier’s story of coping with the mental health issues which can lead to diagnosis of Post Traumatic Stress Disorder.
 After serving in Iraq and Afghanistan, Tommy Atkins’ observations on life on civvy street are poignant, frequently comic and always moving.
 His over-emotional responses to post office queues, a trip to Ikea, his relationships and family lead to alienation and anger.

 Trauma does not have to mean PTSD in the most severe cases imagined.
 At any level it can cause flashbacks, nightmares, anger and depression – often leading to violence, alcohol and substance abuse, job loss, family breakdown and even suicide.
 All these topics are covered in the production with the hope sufferers or those close to can connect and identify with the performance and seek help which is available from service charities for all the military community.

 Drawn from personal experience, Neil Watkin’s writing is “affecting, vernacular and direct” (Herald), The performance is “deeply engaging and haunting“.
 The story, adapted from the original novel Shell Shock: The Diary of Tommy Atkins, written under the pen name Neil Blower highlights the work of forces charities such as Combat Stress and Help For Heroes.

 Shell Shock is adapted from the acclaimed novel available from Amazon here.